Gas in Cape Town

 Which suburbs do you cover?

-Cape Town Metro, the Cape Peninsula and the Southern Peninsula are our standard footprint.
-The Atlantic Seaboard, Helderberg, West Coast (to Saldanha) and Overberg (to Hermanus) are covered by appointment.
+Gas installs and SAQCC sign-offs cover Cape Town Metro, the Cape Peninsula and the Southern Peninsula as standard, with the Atlantic Seaboard, Helderberg, West Coast to Saldanha and Overberg to Hermanus by appointment.
+Suspected-leak emergencies inside the Peninsula are attended the same day we get the call.
 See /areas for the full coverage spread.

 PIRB Registered Plumbing Industry Registration Board